-The Blue Card Concussion Initiative (BCCI) was first introduced in the Bay of Plenty in 2017 and is now in its second year of implementation.
+The Blue Card Concussion Initiative (BCCI) was first introduced in the Bay of Plenty in 2017 and is now in its third year of implementation.
 This initiative is designed to improve player welfare in relation to brain injuries like head knocks and concussion.
 It is an extension of the existing Graduated Return To Play (GRTP) Stages, that has been in place for a number of years.

-If, during a match where a “BCCI Trained referee” is in control and the referee identifies a player suspected of suffering from a head knock or concussion, the referee will issue “A BLUE CARD” and the suspected injured player must leave the field immediately and will not be permitted to play for a minimum of 21 days (any player 19 or over) or 23 days (any player under 19 years).
+If, during a match a referee identifies a player suspected of suffering from a head knock or concussion, the referee will issue “A BLUE CARD” and the suspected injured player must leave the field immediately and will not be permitted to play for a minimum of 21 days (any player 19 or over) or 23 days (any player under 19 years).

 NZ Rugby Domestic Safety Law Variation Law 3.24 states:

 “Without limiting Law 3.10 above, in Provincial Unions that have been approved by New Zealand Rugby to take part in the Blue Card Concussion Initiative, if the referee believes a player has been concussed, or suspects a player has been concussed, the referee must show a Blue Card to that player, and that player will be required to leave the playing area, and not return and play in that match.
 Further the player shown a Blue Card may not return to play in any future match without first meeting the requirements of the return to play protocol, as set out in this Blue Card Concussion Initiative.
 Full details of the protocols can be found in the NZ Rugby Booklet titled: Blue Card Concussion Initiative: Protocols & Implementation Procedures for Provincial Unions”